Electroconvulsive therapy (ECT)

 After each session, the patient, who may have some transient attention or concentration disorders, must be accompanied and should under no circumstances drive or travel alone on public transportation on the same day.

 ECT procedures meet the highest standards currently available, for the technical aspect of interventional psychiatry as well as for anaesthesia and comprehensive integrated management of the patient.
 Each patient benefits from a highly personalized treatment for maximum effectiveness with minimal side effects.

 How many sessions are required?

 Initially 2 or 3 ECT sessions will be offered weekly, the objective being the total resolution of symptoms.
 It generally takes an average of 8 to 12 sessions (3 to 6 weeks) for this first phase (may vary depending on the patient).

 Then, during the continuation phase, which generally runs for a period of 6 months, the sessions will be gradually spaced to avoid relapses.
-At the end of this phase, it may be considered to discontinue the treatment.
+At the end of the continuation phase, discontinuation of treatment can be considered.

-For patients who request it, a maintenance phase can then be proposed over the long term, with sessions spaced at the maximum, which helps to avoid relapses and limit medication.
+A maintenance phase can then be proposed for patients who request this.
+Over long term, it helps to avoid relpases and limit medication.
 One session every two months may be sufficient.

 What are the side effects?

 Despite statements that can often still be heard due to lack of knowledge, ECT does not cause brain damage.
-To the contrary, neuronal growth is promoted in some areas of the brain involved in depression.
-It is a very well documented technique that is still the focus of many scientific publications.
+On the contrary, neuronal growth is promoted in some areas of the brain involved in depression.
+It is a very well documented technique that continues to be the focus of many scientific publications.

 While the side effects are very different from those of drugs, ECT is often much better tolerated than drugs, especially in case of combinations or high dosages that can cause significant weight gain, heart problems, diabetes, dizziness and falls…..